dbj-data/dbj-fwk/README.md

 ![bench](./media/bench.png)

-If you do want or not want that seen at compile time use this switch `DBJ_FWK_DISPLAY_INFO`.
-Absence of this will result in no info display.
+If you do want or not want that seen, at compile time use this switch `DBJ_FWK_DISPLAY_INFO`.
+Absence of it will result in no info display.

 ## The Roadmap